crowdfightcovid19/crowdfight-concept/_projects/project1.md

 layout: project
 name: Project one
 main-researcher: Tim Berners-Lee
+description: What we do is this.
 ---

-What we do is this